 Join us as we celebrates the fullness of Jewish life together.
 Our building is handicapped-accessible and we are sensitive to the needs of those with disabilities.

-We are warm in our gratitude to the service of military families, and make extra efforts to accommodate the spiritual life of those deployed to this area for however long or short a time.
-Part of our welcoming attitude is reflected in the affordable dues structure which offers discounts to enlisted service personnel.
+We welcome military families, and make extra efforts to accommodate the spiritual life of those deployed to this area for however long or short a time.

 Join us for engaging holiday and Shabbat worship.
 Want to learn more Hebrew or to get an understanding of interesting elements of Jewish history or of Talmud?
 We have free classes.
 Want to learn to chant Torah or Esther or sections from the Prophets?
-If you do you will be joining a band of folks who have enjoyed mastering those challenges in recent years.
+Join the band of folks who have enjoyed mastering those challenges in recent years.
 All aspects of temple life are open, to provide you with opportunities for personal growth and leadership skills.

 Want a low-stress way to celebrate your birthday or an important anniversary with friends?
 Let Shabbat be your occasion for gathering your dear ones.
-Bask in the rabbi’s blessing on the bima and enjoy the good wishes of everyone at kiddush luncheon.
+Let us celebrate with you at kiddush luncheon.